 Skip to main content

-The Realtime API enables you to transform live video streams with minimal latency using WebRTC.
-Perfect for building Android camera effects, video restyling apps, AR experiences, and interactive live streaming.
+The Realtime API transforms live camera video with minimal latency.
+Signaling is a Decart-owned WebSocket; media flows through a LiveKit room that the SDK joins for you.
+Perfect for camera effects, video restyling apps, AR experiences, and interactive live streaming.

 Quick Start